-This region is utilized mostly by farms and ranches; about 75 percent is non-irrigated cropland.
+This region is utilized mostly by farms and ranches; about 75 percent is cropland that is dry-farmed.
 Cash-grain, bean and oil production crops are the principal enterprise on many farms, but other feed grains and hay are also grown.
 The vegetation on the steeper slopes, very stony areas, and thinner (or sandy) soils is still native rangeland.
 About 1 percent of this area is forested.
 Most forested areas occur along rivers, particularly the Sheyenne River Valley.